Write For Sojourners

 Analysis/Commentary Pitches: Story pitches for analysis pieces should include a 1-2 sentence thesis statement that connects to faith and/or social justice issues, as well as the types of data sets, research, or other material you are planning to pull from to support your argument.
 Analysis pieces are expected to be well-researched and offer a unique take on a current event or trend.
 Commentary pitches should offer an opinion on an event, movement, idea, or cultural work as it intersects with faith and/or justice.
 Commentary pieces can be first-person reflections, sermons, or short opinion pieces.
-Please provide links to writing clips if you have them, as well as a short bio and headshot.
-Email completed pitches to email@example.com with the words "opinion pitch" in the subject line.
+If you have never written for Sojourners before, we ask that first time authors send us a completed draft (not exceeding 1000 words) of the piece they are proposing.
+All authors should provide links to writing clips if you have them, as well as a short bio and headshot.
+Email completed pitches to firstname.lastname@example.org with the words "opinion pitch" in the subject line.

 Do you accept completed submissions?